Figure Heights

 Bootlegs

 For such widely distributed toys and over so many years, oddly there are very few unlicensed releases.
-It may have been this market saturation combined with a low retail price that made it unviable for bootleggers to take the risk.
+It may have been this market saturation combined with a low retail price that made it unviable for bootleggers.

 A notable mention is the unofficial Transfo-Robot line that blatantly re-used Transfo-Robot French language cards.